GENERAL THERAPY

 - continue with chronic PO medications if possible; if dysphagia or decreased LOC is present, use parenteral therapy or place a nasogastric (NG) tube

-- in patients with known hypertension, the target BP may be higher due to altered autoregulation with the risk of CBF decrease
+- in patients with known hypertension, the target BP may be higher due to altered autoregulation with the risk of decreased CPP

-- nitroprusside is not recommended (the potential to increase ICP)
+- nitroprusside is not recommended due to its potential to increase intracranial pressure (ICP)

 Initial systolic blood pressure (SBP) 150-220 mm Hg in patients with ICH of mild-to-moderate severity |